ARZ3N/ARZ3N.github.io/README.md

   - Methodology:
     - Place IMU sensors (accelerometer + gyroscope + magnetometers) on each segment of the human arm (upper arm, forearm & hand).
     - Develop necessary mounts and embedded electronics to place and interface sensors on the arm.
     - Use a quaternion based sensor fusion technique to estimate orientation of each segment individually.
 Rotate each segment’s quaternion using the rotation quaternion calculated for the previous segment.
-(Rotation quaternion calculated from upper arm sensor data used to reposition coordinate system of forearm)
+(Rotation quaternion calculated from upper arm sensor data used to reposition coordinate system of forearm).
     - Develop embedded firmware for Arm cortex-m4 based device for sensor interface and communication.
 Develop a python based 3D render of the human arm for visualization.

      ![Concept1](/assets/media/concept1.png)  ![layout1](/assets/media/layout1.png)